December 2018 - Exponent Philanthropy

 Can site visit expenses count toward our 5% distribution requirement?

 Yes.
-According to federal tax law, qualifying distributions include reasonable administrative expenses necessary for conducting a foundation’s charitable activities (e.g., staff salaries, insurance, training, travel, rent).
-Reasonable site visit expenses qualify here.
-Other qualifying distributions include: Most grants for charitable purposes to public charities, noncharities, and eligible individuals (e.g., scholarships) if specific IRS rules are...
+According to federal tax law, reasonable administrative expenses related to a foundation’s charitable activities can count toward the 5% requirement.
+This includes: Examples of Qualifying Expenses: Staff salaries, insurance, training, travel, rent Reasonable site visit expenses Other Qualifying Distributions: Most grants for charitable purposes (to public charities, noncharities, and eligible individuals like scholarships) if...
 Read More